Kunstmaan/KunstmaanBundlesCMS/docs/Installation.md

 Just answer 'Y' at the prompt.

-To get started with Behat tests, you can generate custom tests for your admin interface by running the following :
+To get started with Behat tests, you can generate basic tests for your admin interface by running the following :

     app/console kuma:generate:admin-tests